acelaya/ze-content-based-error-handler/README.md

 By default a `Psr\Log\NullLogger` is used, so no errors will be logged, but if a logger is registered under the `Psr\Log\LoggerInterface` service name, it will be injected in the `ContentBasedErrorHandler` when created.

 The logged message can be customized too.
-The `ContentBasedErrorHandler` expects an object implementing `Acelaya\Expressive\Log\LogMessageBuilderInterface` to be injected on it.
+The `ContentBasedErrorHandler` expects an object implementing `Acelaya\ExpressiveErrorHandler\Log\LogMessageBuilderInterface` to be injected on it.

-A base implementation is provided, the `Acelaya\Expressive\Log\BasicMessageBuilder`, which basically logs the message "Error occurred while dispatching request" and appends the error on a new line.
+A base implementation is provided, the `Acelaya\ExpressiveErrorHandler\Log\BasicMessageBuilder`, which basically logs the message "Error occurred while dispatching request" and appends the error on a new line.

-You can easily override that implementation by implementing the interface and registering the service with the `Acelaya\Expressive\Log\LogMessageBuilderInterface` name.
+You can easily override that implementation by implementing the interface and registering the service with the `Acelaya\ExpressiveErrorHandler\Log\LogMessageBuilderInterface` name.